TriumvirateLabs/UdemyCrashCourse/README.md

 Welcome!
 Getting started with this image is very simple.
 Each of the 30 installed languages has a dedicated directory with a starter file you can run.
 Below are the commands to execute each of these files.
 To run the starter code, change into the language's directory (for example, `cd /home/root/CrashCourse/Ada`) and run the relevant command.
 There's also a convenient script to execute nearly all* of the `Hello, world!`s located right here in this directory named `sanity_check.sh`.
-To execute it, run `bash sanity_check.sh`.
+To execute it, enter `./sanity_check.sh`.

 *Occam-π is not included in this script, so it must be run manually from the alternative image described below.